Azure/azure-sdk-for-cpp/sdk/storage/azure-storage-blobs/swagger/README.md

         "description": "Contains object replication policy ID and the respective list of #ObjectReplicationRule s.
 This is used when retrieving the object replication properties on the source blob."
       };
       delete $.ObjectReplicationMetadata;

+      $.BlobImmutabilityPolicy = {
+        "type": "object",
+        "properties": {
+          "ImmutabilityPolicyUntilDate": {"type": "string", "format": "date-time-rfc1123", "x-ms-client-name": "ExpiresOn", "description": "The date until which the blob can be protected from being modified or deleted."}, "PolicyMode": {"$ref": "#/definitions/ImmutabilityPolicyMode", "x-ms-xml": {"name": "ImmutabilityPolicyMode"}}
+        },
+        "description": "Immutability policy associated with the blob."
+      };

+      $.LeaseStatus.description = "The current lease status of the blob.";
+      $.LeaseState.description = "The current lease state of the blob.";
+      $.LeaseDuration.description = "When a blob is leased, specifies whether the lease is of infinite or fixed duration.";
+      $.CopyStatus.description = "Status of the copy operation.";
+      $.ArchiveStatus.description = "For blob storage LRS accounts, valid values are rehydrate-pending-to-hot/rehydrate-pending-to-cool.
+If the blob is being rehydrated and is not complete then this value indicates that rehydrate is pending and also tells the destination tier.";
 ```

 ### GetBlobServiceProperties